Grzegorz96/Grzegorz96/README.md

 <img align="center" alt="Banner" width="100%" src="https://raw.githubusercontent.com/Grzegorz96/Grzegorz96/main/github-header-image.png"/>

 # 💫 About Me:
-I'm Grzegorz Strzeszewski, a passionate developer with a love for both frontend and backend technologies.
+I'm Grzegorz Strzeszewski, a passionate developer with a love for both front-end and back-end technologies.
 I have two years of experience in building applications, specializing in dynamic and responsive solutions with React and TypeScript/JavaScript, and crafting robust backend systems using Python and Node.js.

 - 🔭 I’m currently working on TimeVoyager - Virtual Museum Application (MERN stack)